-Thai Foot massage is a centuries-old therapy to help you heal and remain healthy.
+Thai Foot massage is a centuries-old therapy that helps people heal and remain healthy.
 A foot massage therapist can employ various techniques in endless styles.
-For example, they can use hands, knuckles or sticks to apply pressure.
+For example, they can apply pressure with hands, knuckles, or sticks.

 What are these variations about, how do they affect healing, and which style should you choose?
 Several questions intrigue you.
 Don’t worry.